 Valuations of Valuable Art, Jewelry, and Other Valuables

 An experienced high asset attorney will pay particular attention to the appraisal of art, jewelry, and other valuable personal property.
-At times, these valuations can be very subjective while, at other times, the value of these items can be determined with a higher degree of accuracy.
+At times, these valuations can be a very subjective while, at other times, the value of these items can be determined with a higher degree of accuracy.
 Items that are one-of-a-kind or have a small market for resale pose some particular problems.
 Problems that an experienced high asset divorce attorney will already know how to address.

 Whether we need to trace hidden assets, appraise valuable art jewelry or other personal property items, evaluate a business, or appraise a real estate investment company, we understand the different valuation methodologies a court may apply.
 We understand the arguments in support of the most appropriate method the court should apply, which ensures the real value of those assets are discovered and fairly divided, which may mean the difference of millions of dollars of additional community property value.

 Ownership and Community Liens on Businesses in an Arizona Divorce

 A business started during marriage with community funds and labor will be considered community property unless it is shown by clear and convincing evidence, which is a very high burden of proof, has waived his or her interest in the community business.
 If the company was owned by one spouse before marriage but increased in value during the marriage, an argument may be made that some or all of that increase in value creates a lien in favor of the community.